Iksas

-Clans or iksas were the traditional pillars of political and social organisation within the Choctaw nation.
-Similarly to the Cherokee and the Muscogee, the Choctaw clans were matrilineal and matrilocal, which exhibited important implications on gender roles.
-Historically, the clans were divided into either of two groups: the Imoklasha and Iholahata.
-The clans were primarily composed of people considered descendants of a specific ancestral group.
-The Choctaw stated to the American Board of Commissioners for Foreign Missions that the "nation would not exist" without the presence of iksas.
+The Iksa, a type of clan, was the traditional constituent element structuring the social and political society of the Choctaw nation.
+The same word is used to describe clans in the Chickasaw language, however, while often self-identified as "sister" or "brother" tribes, the manifestation of Iksas in the Choctaw nation does not necessarily immediately mirror those of the Chickasaw.
+Similarly to many other Muskogean tribes, such as the Cherokee and the Muscogee, the Choctaw clans were matrilineal and matrilocal, which exhibited important implications on gender roles.
+Historically, the clans were divided into either one of two groups: the Imoklasha and Iholahata.
+Therewithin, the clans were primarily composed of those who were considered to descend from a specific ancestor or ancestral group.
+The Choctaw stated to the American Board of Commissioners for Foreign Missions that the "nation would not exist" without the presence of iksa.
 Aside from its importance within families, the clans also shaped and directed ceremonies and legal practices.

 Kinship

-The central tenet of clan organisation was kinship ties.
+The central tenet of clan organization was kinship ties.
 Traditionally, lineage and one's kin networks were traced matrilineally and assigned from birth.
 On an individual level, it provided Choctaws with an identity and well-defined societal position.
 Within the clan, kin networks were a set of "ready-made relationships".
 Members considered each other as family, regardless of how distant in relation.
 For example, a child's second or third maternal cousin was referred to as 'brother' or 'sister'.

 Clans led by matriarchs dictated claims to membership, land distribution and marriages, amongst many others.
 Namely, ceremonies that honoured the death of a member in one moiety were completed by the other.
 The moieties were also involved in public hearings in the event of a crime.
 Kin ties of the criminal would "appear as counsel", with the other clan as the accusers.

-Fictive Kin
+Fictive kin

 Kin relations also applied to those who were not native Choctaw by birth.
 Beyond the communal space, fictional kinship relationships were the way Choctaws related to strangers, outsiders, or enemies.
 Outsiders, considered kin and not foe, were recruited into the expansive network.
 Enlisting individuals as Choctaw kin retained cultural understandings of balance and harmonious co-existence with others.
 In short, welcoming strangers into the Choctaw community included assigning the individual a kin identity.

 Allotting people with kin identities also occurred to replenish the population.
 Also known as "re-quickening", the Choctaws replaced deceased or missing community members through adoption rituals.
 Records indicate that the newly incorporated adoptees would receive the departed person's name.
 Likewise, they were considered Choctaw and expected to perform the responsibilities of the individual they had re-quickened.

+Names of Iksas

+The names of the known iksas described by American ethnographer John Reed Swanton in 1931 are as follows: